SamuelSwartzberg/flashcardifying_text_temp/ling/word-formation.md

 »⟮A derivate⟯« is ⟮＿a lexeme＿⟯ ⟮created via derivation⟯.
 ⟮＿Morphological derivation＿⟯ may change the ⟮word class⟯, ⟮c_;sememe⟯, or ⟮c_;both⟯.
 »⟮A derivational affix⟯« is ⟮＿an affix＿⟯ ⟮used in ＿morphological derivation＿⟯.
-»⟮A derivational paradigm⟯« is the set of words that share a stem but have different derivational affixes.
+»⟮A derivational paradigm⟯« is ⟮the set of words⟯ that ⟮share ＿a stem＿⟯ but ⟮have different ＿derivational affixes＿⟯.

 ##### hybrid words